Mental Capacity Act

 The Court of Protection can either make decisions itself, or if there are going to be a number of decisions needed in the future, it will be able to appoint someone to make those decisions on the person’s behalf.

 These people will be called deputies, and could either be paid professionals or unpaid carers or relatives.
 The Court would have to be satisfied that the deputy is an appropriate person to have the authority to make these decisions.

 To find out more, you can click on any of the links on this page.

 A free elearning package produced by Help the Hospices provides an excellent introduction to the Act and some case examples.
 See Help the Hospices.

-You can also download a number of government information booklets on the Mental Capacity Act, or information leaflets in a number of different languages from the Department for Constitutional Affairs' website.
-See Department for Constitutional Affair's publications.
+You can download government information booklets on the Mental Capacity Act from the GOV.uk website.

 You can access the full text of the Mental Capacity Act and the Code of Practice at The Ministry of Justice website.
 See The Ministry of Justice.

 The Department of Health website gives a summary of the Act and the Code of Practice can also be found on the Office of Public Sector Information website.
 See Office of Public Sector Information [ PDF file].